 • 2020 — Introduced the Client Journal to support client-directed growth

-Each step has expanded our ability to walk alongside people as they work toward stability on their own terms.
+Each step has helped us better support people as they work toward stability in their own way.

 Our Team

-Nikki Reeves serves as Director of Operations and leads volunteer coordination.
-Her work is shaped by years of hands-on experience with vulnerable populations, including time in the Virgin Islands and with Serenity’s Steps, the predecessor to CCS.
-She brings a steady, relational approach to both team leadership and client care.
+Nikki Reeves is our Director of Operations and leads volunteer coordination.
+She has years of hands-on experience with at-risk groups, including work in the Virgin Islands and with Serenity’s Steps, which came before CCS.
+Nikki brings a steady, relationship-focused approach to leading our team and caring for clients.

-Leroy Lamar focuses on relationship-building, program development, and organizational direction.
-His background includes working with youth through Young Life and serving in pastoral leadership, where he developed a strong foundation in mentoring and guiding people through life transitions.
+Leroy Lamar focuses on building relationships, developing programs, and guiding our organization.
+He has worked with youth through Young Life and served in pastoral leadership, gaining strong experience in mentoring and helping people through life changes.

-Together, they lead CCS with a shared commitment to presence, trust, and long-term support.
+Together, they lead CCS with a shared commitment to being present, building trust, and offering long-term support.